jquery/contribute.jquery.org/pages/documentation.md

 If you have any questions about getting things set up or if you're not sure about how to address a problem with the documentation, we're here to help.

 The best place to get help is in the [jQuery Chat](https://jquery.com/support/) on IRC or Matrix.

-If IRC is not your thing, but you still want to get in touch, please use the site's GitHub repo to report an issue.
+Alternatively, use the specific site's GitHub repo to report an issue.